DIAGNijmegen/node21/nodulegeneration/README.md

 # Nodule Generation Algorithm

-This codebase implements a baseline model for nodule generation track in [NODE21](https://node21.grand-challenge.org/).
-For serving this algorithm in a docker container compatible with the requirements of grand-challenge, we followed the [tutorial](https://grand-challenge.org/blogs/create-an-algorithm/).
+This codebase implements a simple baseline model for nodule generation track in [NODE21](https://node21.grand-challenge.org/).
+It containes all necessary files to build a docker image from in order to help the participants to create their own algorithm for submission to [NODE21](https://node21.grand-challenge.org/) generation track.

+For serving this algorithm in a docker container compatible with the requirements of grand-challenge, we used [evalutils](https://github.com/comic/evalutils) which provides methods to wrap your algorithm in Docker containers.
+It automatically generates template scripts for your container files, and creates commands for building, testing, and exporting the algorithm container.
+We adapted this template code for our algorithm by following the [tutorial](https://grand-challenge.org/blogs/create-an-algorithm/).
+For learning how to use evalutils, and how to adapt it for your own algorithm, we refer you to the [tutorial](https://grand-challenge.org/blogs/create-an-algorithm/).
+The details regarding how NODE21 generation algorithm is expected to work is described below.

 ## Input and output interfaces
 The nodule generation algorithm takes as input a chest X-ray (CXR) and a nodules.json file and produces a CXR after placing nodules at given locations.
 It reads the input :
 * CXR at "/input/<uuid>.mha"
 * nodules.json file at "/input/nodules.json".

-Nodules.json file determines where nodules should be placed on a given CXR.
+Nodules.json file provides information of where nodules should be placed on a given CXR.
 This file contains multiple 2D bounding boxes coordinates in [CIRRUS](https://comic.github.io/grand-challenge.org/components.html#grandchallenge.components.models.InterfaceKind.interface_type_annotation) compatible format, an example json file is as follows:

 {
     "type": "Multiple 2D bounding boxes",